patersonc/meta-renesas/README.md

 # meta-renesas

+This branch ports meta-ewaol support on top of the Renesas RZ/G v3.0.0-update2 BSP.

 **This work is currently experimental.
 Do not use in production environments!**

 This is a Yocto build layer(version:kirkstone) that provides support for the